Q.1 [6/99] What if my

 request.
 If attacks from one area are intermingled with those from other

-areas, then the USN player may designate the order at the first point where he
+areas, then the USN player shall designate the order at the first point where he

 feels it makes a difference.